dawidkulpa/cs2-modded-server/README.md

 ### Why can't I set the server to start automatically with a mod loaded

 Because the way the server is setup with several mods it's not possible.
 You can't use `+exec` in the server launcher as that executes to quick before SourceMod is loaded.
 You can monitor the server once it's started (via RCON) and then load a mod i.e. `exec dm.cfg`.

-### Manually updating Metamod:Source and CounterStrikeSharp

-If you are on a unix based system, you can run `scripts/check-updates.sh` which will check the current versions of each plugin installed in this repo vs what the latest is, this makes it easier than going through each one manually.

-Go to the Releases page for [Metamod:Source](http://www.sourcemm.net/downloads.php?branch=master) and [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp) and download the latest.
-You need to merge the `addons` folder from the zips into the `/game/csgo/addons` of this repo.
-This is easy to do with unix based systems with rsync:

-First open terminal and `cd` into the folder where you unzipped the zips i.e.: `cd ~/Downloads` then update the command below with the full path to the repo and run it:

-`rsync -rhavz --exclude "._*" --exclude ".DS_Store" --partial --progress --stats ./addons/ /Users/kus/dev/personal/counter-strike/cs2-modded-server/game/csgo/addons/`

-If you are on Windows, from the [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp/releases) with runtime zip, you need to copy the `api`,`bin`, `dotnet` folders from the `/addons/counterstrikesharp` folder to `/game/csgo/addons/windows/counterstrikesharp` in this repo.

-### Quake Sounds

-This requires Multi Addon Manager to be [enabled](#i-want-to-permanently-enable-multi-addon-manager).

-Quake Sounds is disabled by default, when it is enabled, players can disable it by typing `!qs` in chat.

-If you want to use it on your server, you need to modify two files using the [custom files](#custom-files) method.

-Copy `game/csgo/cfg/multiaddonmanager/multiaddonmanager.cfg` to `/custom_files/cfg/multiaddonmanager/multiaddonmanager.cfg` and add `3461824328` to `mm_extra_addons`.

-Copy `game/csgo/cfg/settings/quake_sounds.cfg` to `/custom_files/cfg/settings/quake_sounds.cfg` uncomment this line `// css_plugins load "plugins/disabled/QuakeSounds/QuakeSounds.dll"`.

 ### Skin changer